allen050883/Manipulate/README.md

 sudo apt-get install imagemagick
 convert -delay 20 -loop 0 *.jpg myimage.gif

-# if add new HDD and move /home in there
+# add new HDD and move /home in there
 mkfs.ext4 /dev/sda
 sudo blkid --> find the UUID on the new HDD
 sudo nano /etc/fstab --> add in fstab